 Your Grocery Budget: Vegetables

 As I mentioned in a previous post, be sure you are buying produce that is in season to save money.
 This can make a HUGE difference!
 You’ll generally find the seasonal fruits and vegetables in the front of the produce section.
-You can also check out the Fruits & Veggies More Matters’ website to get a list of fruits and vegetables that are in season for fall, winter, spring, and summer.
-In addition, the website lists produce that is in season all year round.
+You can also check out this USDA website to get a list of fruits and vegetables that are in season for fall, winter, spring, and summer.

 When buying fresh vegetables, make sure you’re buying it in a quantity that you’ll be able to eat before it goes bad.
 I can’t tell you how many time's I've heard someone say that they buy fresh veggies with the good intention of preparing them, but end up throwing them away a week or two later.
 If you know you’re going to be busy for the next several days with minimal food preparation time, buying fresh might not be the way to go.
 Another thing to consider is packaged "convenience" produce - for example the pre-washed and cut peppers or asparagus you'll find shrink wrapped at the grocery store.
 Purchasing these items can save you a bit of time, which is beneficial to those with a busy schedule.
 On the other hand, you will typically be paying significantly more for these items than their unprepared counterparts.